Hoi An’s Best Western Restaurants

 The cheese and charcuterie platters cost you anywhere from 150,000 to 280,000 VND (6.50 to 12 USD), baguettes are 135,000 VND (5.80 USD), and snack-type items available for under 100,000 VND (4.30 USD).

-The H’mong Sisters Hoi An
+An Bang Beach – The H’mong Sisters Hoi An

 This Hoi An seaside restaurant is filled with wonderful western aromas from the south of France.
 For instance Toulouse sausage, ratatouille paired with New Zealand lamb.
 A ridiculously sized Flintstones-esque Australian wagyu tomahawk with pesto and fava beans.
 Delicious housemade chorizo, and tuna tartare.
 The small plates include some excellent, interesting salads such as the seafood tabbouleh with school prawns and squid.
 A couple of varieties of crispy croquettes and green olive tapenade with toasted sourdough.